What is Integration Testing? Definition, Tools, and Examples

 Integration testing has an extensive scope as it is spanned over several modules in your application.
 Unlike unit testing, there is no easy way of analyzing the origin of the fault in integration testing.

-Integration testing is an essential part of your STLC.
+Integration testing is an essential part of your SDLC.
 Proper execution of it saves you from post-release updates and bug fixes.
 We, at Simform, have experienced multiple projects where integration testing came off as an easier gateway to finding defects between module’s interactions.